gvwilson/thirdbit/src/fiction/darker-web/index.md

 "No."
 Professor Peaslee's voice is quiet but emphatic.
 "It's far too risky.
+We learned that the hard way when we tried putting a few volumes on microfiche in the sixties.
 There are things you don't know, Edward," he continues implacably as Thornberg opens his mouth, "Things that would give you nightmares.